Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Introduction

 In this proof-of-concept, we leverage these developments to create a new ML-based parameterization of convection for the Icosahedral Nonhydrostatic (ICON) model \cite{giorgetta_icon-_2018,zangl_icon_2015} with a horizontal resolution of $\qty{\sim 160}{\kilo\meter}\times\qty{\sim 160}{\kilo\meter}$, trained on the \climsim{} dataset.
 Our ML approach draws inspiration from models developed in the Kaggle competition, in which vertically recurrent neural networks (NNs) \cite{ukkonen2025verticallyrecurrentNN}, such as bi-directional Long Short-Term Memory (BiLSTM) architectures, emerged as competitive contenders for predicting subgrid-scale tendencies from large-scale inputs.
 We additionally implement a physically informed loss function encouraging the trained networks to adhere to conservation laws and to discourage non-conservative sources and sinks in single-column predictions.
 A key modification, inspired by the first-place winner \kaggfirst{} of the Kaggle competition, is the incorporation of a confidence loss.
 This adds a second prediction head that estimates the loss for all targets, effectively quantifying model uncertainty.
 Using this confidence metric during online inference, we mix ML predictions with the conventional convection scheme when the ML scheme is uncertain, thereby improving overall performance.
 The approach is similar to the novelty-detection method of \citeA{sanford_improving_2023} or the ``compound parameterization'' proposed by \citeA{krasnopolsky_neural_2008} and used in \citeA{song2021compound}, identifying and responding to out-of-distribution or uncertain conditions during inference.
 Rather than applying ML corrections unconditionally, we use the confidence metric as a proxy for uncertainty to detect potential extrapolation beyond the training domain.
-By avoiding extrapolation and applying ML corrections only in specific regions of input space, this method prevents unphysical or biased outputs and enhances stability and reliability.
+By avoiding extrapolation and applying ML corrections only in specific regions of the input space, this method prevents unphysical or biased outputs and enhances stability and reliability.
+While the method by \citeA{sanford_improving_2023} might be more reliable in out-of-distribution cases, the use of the confidence metric is easier to implement and use as it does not require a separate novelty detection algorithm.
 With this work, we build upon previous studies demonstrating ML-based parameterizations in ICON \cite{grundner_deep_2022,grundner_data-driven_2024,grundner_reduced_2025,heuer_interpretable_2024,hafner_interpretable_2024,sarauer2025physics}.

 This paper is organized as follows: \Cref{sec:Data} presents the \climsim{} dataset used for model training, along with the observational and reanalysis datasets for evaluation. \Cref{sec:ml_scheme_method} outlines the overall methodology, detailing the architecture of the ML-based convection scheme, the loss design, and the confidence-guided mixing.
 In \Cref{sec:results}, we evaluate one-year-long coupled simulations, analyzing climate statistics and the physical behavior of the ML parameterization to gain process-level insights.
 As a comprehensive validation, we conduct historical Atmospheric Model Intercomparison Project (AMIP)-type simulations with prescribed sea surface temperatures (SSTs), sea-ice concentrations, and greenhouse gas concentrations.
 Finally, \Cref{sec:conclusion} discusses the key findings and concludes the study.